 This is true of most sun damage.
 A little bit too much sun on Friday, and a bit more on Saturday.
 Sunday was a short day as the weekend is over, you were not in the sun for so long.

 However, next weekend you start all over again.
-The days roll by and it is mid October.
+The days roll by and it is mid-October.
 You dig out your fall hoodie and realize that color brown is weirdly near your skin color.
 How did that happen?

 We do love to be out on our bikes on a beautiful day.
 In all probability, you have used up all your free passes.
 You know, those free passes that let you ignore taking care of your skin?
 Allow unlimited sun exposure?

-It is time for you to be careful that exposure to the sun doesn’t result in premature ageing or even skin cancer!
+It is time for you to be careful that exposure to the sun doesn’t result in premature aging or even skin cancer!
 Sorry to put a damper on your fun.
 The good news is that with awareness, protecting yourself can be fairly straightforward.

 Considering Your Options For Health